Mary Malahlela

-Mary Malahlela-Xakana (2 May 1916 – 8 May 1981) was the first black woman to register as a medical doctor in South Africa (in 1947).
+Mary Malahlela-Xakana (2 May 1916 – 8 May 1981) was the first Black woman to register as a medical doctor in South Africa (in 1947).
 She was also a founding member of the Young Women’s Christian Association.

 Early life and education

 Mary Susan Makobatjatji Malahlela was born in Pietersburg.
 Her father was Thadius Chweu Malahlela, a Christian convert.
 Her father had been driven from his home for refusing to put his twin children to death, since twins were considered a curse.
 As a girl she was a student at the Methodist Primary School in Juliwe, near Johannesburg.
 She attended the University of Fort Hare as an undergraduate, and in 1941 received support from the Native Trust Fund to study medicine at the University of Witwatersrand.
+When she graduated in 1947, she was the first Black woman to graduate from Wits.
 In 2015 the University of Witwatersrand erected a plaque on its grounds as a memorial to Dr Malahlela and as a way to redress the historical diminution of native black alumni.